The Chemistry Lying Deep Within a Volvox Colony

 Abstract

 Despite their apparent simplicity as microorganisms, Volvox are extremely complex living systems whose secrets have yet to be fully uncovered.
 This paper dives deep within Volvox to tackle the key chemical phenomena responsible for the basic functioning of the colony.
 The chemical processes involved in Volvox reproduction are based on protein-protein interactions and a sex inducer glycoprotein, enabling them to switch between asexual or sexual reproduction depending on their environment.
-The colony also optimizes its energy storage regardless of the level of oxygen in its surroundings via its hydrogen-based .
+The colony also optimizes its energy storage regardless of the level of oxygen in its surroundings via its hydrogen-based metabolism.
 Moreover, the extracellular matrix guarantees protection and flexibility of the colony thanks to its hydroxyproline-rich glycoproteins and their entanglement.
 And of course, like many other organisms, Volvox generates energy through .
-This paper’s study of the ways Volvox employs chemistry to define its structure and satisfy its needs once again demonstrates its uniqueness in the natural world and has revealed further design solutions to the challenges that arise within its aqueous environment.
+This paper’s study of the ways Volvox employs to define its structure and satisfy its needs once again demonstrates its uniqueness in the natural world and has revealed further design solutions to the challenges that arise within its aqueous environment.

 Introduction